-Malaga has an enormous amount of places to visit, but surely a visit to a cemetery wouldn’t even cross our minds during our stay…a cemetery isn’t exactly a touristy place, and we generally wish not to have to visit one while we’re alive…however, in Malaga we’ll find, not one, but two cemeteries that are well worth a visit as they’re declared cultural value.
+Malaga has an enormous amount of places to visit, but surely a visit to a cemetery wouldn’t even cross our minds during our stay…a cemetery isn’t exactly a touristy place, and we generally wish not to have to visit one while we’re alive…however, we’ll find, not one, but two cemeteries in Malaga that are well worth a visit as they’re declared cultural value.

 Cementerio del Inglés (Englishman’s Cemetery)